gd-programming/gd.docs/docs/resources/server/comment.md

 - The `User String` uses the same response parser that [player profiles](/resources/server/user) use

 - The only example of `Account Comments` where it was able to display a colour is with [RobTop's](https://gdbrowser.com/u/71) profile, this is because RobTop hardcoded the account colour into the accountID of `71`

-- In the [December 2019 2.2 leaks](https://www.reddit.com/r/geometrydash/comments/e9b0y6/update_22_leaks_megathread/), a key wih the ID of `8` can be found hardcoded into a string for the `Versus Mode` feature - it seems to be linked to accountID as you can see from [this piece of pseudocode](https://imgur.com/a/Rjvzshb)